Gian-Michele-Cherchi/ml-gle/README.md

 ```bash
 git clone https://huggingface.co/datasets/gian-michele/meltBR
 ```
 It will ask your hugginface credentials and your token probably.
+Download will be fast, it's roughly 1Gb.